divviup/public-docs/docs/how-it-works.md

 ## Breakdown

-Divvi Up ingests measurements and aggregates them into metrics, while protecting the privacy of each individual measurement.
-This can be broadly broken down into several steps.
+Divvi Up ingests measurements and aggregates them, while protecting the privacy of each individual measurement.
+This can be broadly broken down into several steps, described in the following sections.

-See the [Distributed Aggregation Protocol (DAP)][DAP] for a highly detailed specification of the protocol that underpins Divvi Up.

 <!-- TODO(inahga): Consider making this a more detailed `mermaid` diagram -->

 ![](../static/how-it-works.png#gh-dark-mode-only)
 ![](../static/how-it-works-light.jpg#gh-light-mode-only)

+See the [Distributed Aggregation Protocol (DAP)][DAP] for a highly detailed specification of the protocol that underpins Divvi Up.

 ### Step 0: Subscriber sets up Divvi Up

-Subscribers are users of Divvi Up, such as app developers, who wish to collect quantitative metrics about their end-user applications.
+Subscribers are users of Divvi Up, such as app developers, who wish to collect quantitative measurements about their end-user applications.

-The subscriber chooses a DAP client library, which is used to interact with any DAP-compatible metrics aggregator, such as the aggregators provided by Divvi Up and its partners.
+The subscriber chooses a DAP client library, which is used to interact with any DAP-compatible measurements aggregator, such as the aggregators provided by Divvi Up and its partners.
 Client libraries for [Rust (janus_client)][janus_client] and [TypeScript (divviup-ts)][divviup-ts] are available.

-For each metric the subscriber wishes to aggregate, the subscriber creates a task.
-A task encodes metadata about how the measurement will be made and which aggregators will be used.
+For each measurement the subscriber wishes to aggregate, the subscriber creates a task.
+A task encodes metadata about how the measurement will be made, which aggregators will be used, and which aggregation function to use.
 The task's parameters are shared with both aggregators.

 ### Step 1: Client generates measurements